 Use banner ads to steer buyers back to your website, where you can place calls to action to gather information and trigger emails.
 Organize your website so that the most critical information is only one or two clicks away from the landing page.
 Use A/B testing to optimize your messaging.
 Create gated content and offer information essential to purchase, which should encourage potential customers to provide contact information for lead generation.

 Review analytics and make sure customers are getting where they need to go and not bouncing from your website.
 That targeted messaging should help buyers find answers on their own before they contact your sales department.
 Remember, your ultimate goal is sales!
 Put the needs of your audience before those of your brand messaging.

 The times are changing, and so is buyer behavior.
 Potential customers might feel more comfortable texting than calling.
 Once you get buyers to visit your website, a friendly chatbot can help answer questions and collect data.

 Chatbots are beneficial because they offer 24-hour service with instant responses determined by analyzing the provided content or question.
 Chatbots are easy to customize for different languages, which can be an asset for B2B clients in other countries.

 It might not feel the same as networking on the golf course, but don’t worry — your customers will get on the golf course at some point!
 They just need more trust and validation before they’re able to buy.

-Display is important to a marketing strategy, but it is only one element.
-One of the best ways to assign a more accurate value to display while optimizing other tactics is through attribution management.
-The more effective your marketing, the more you’ll start seeing shorter sales cycles and increased revenue!
+Display advertising is important to a marketing strategy, but it is only one element.
+One of the best ways to assign a more accurate value to display advertising while optimizing other tactics is through attribution management.
+The more effective your digital marketing strategy, the more you’ll start seeing shorter sales cycles and increased revenue!